krkn-chaos/krkn/docs/cloud_setup.md

 **NOTE**: For clusters with AWS make sure [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) is installed and properly [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) using an AWS account

 ## GCP

-**NOTE**: For clusters with GCP make sure [GCP CLI](https://cloud.google.com/sdk/docs/install#linux) is installed.
+In order to set up Application Default Credentials (ADC) for use by Cloud Client Libraries, you can provide either service account credentials or the credentials associated with your user acccount:

+- Using service account credentials:

   A google service account is required to give proper authentication to GCP for node actions.
 See [here](https://cloud.google.com/docs/authentication/getting-started) for how to create a service account.

   **NOTE**: A user with 'resourcemanager.projects.setIamPolicy' permission is required to grant project-level permissions to the service account.

   After creating the service account you will need to enable the account using the following: ```export GOOGLE_APPLICATION_CREDENTIALS="<serviceaccount.json>"```

+- Using the credentials associated with your user acccount:

+  1. Make sure that the [GCP CLI](https://cloud.google.com/sdk/docs/install#linux) is installed and [initialized](https://cloud.google.com/sdk/docs/initializing) by running:

+     ```gcloud init```

+  2. Create local authentication credentials for your user account:

+     ```gcloud auth application-default login```

 ## Openstack